 Surface Ablation is an outpatient refractive procedure used to treat myopia, hyperopia, and astigmatism.
-Dr. Violin performs Photorefractive Keratectomy (PRK) and Laser Epithelial Keratomileusis (LASEK) all in our greater Boston location.
+Our practice offers Photorefractive Keratectomy (PRK) and Laser Epithelial Keratomileusis (LASEK) all in our greater Boston location.
 Surface Ablation involves using an Excimer laser to precisely sculpt the cornea to correct your refractive error without the creation of a flap.
-Dr. Violin also performs this treatment using the Wavefront Optimized Allegretto Wave Laser.
+Our physicians also perform this treatment using the Wavefront Optimized Allegretto Wave Laser.
 Patients usually wear a bandage contact lens for 3-5 days following the procedure to minimize discomfort.
 You may still feel eye irritation during the first few days following the procedure.
 Also, the time it takes to recover good vision after Surface Ablation is often longer, up to 7 days.
 Surface Ablation is one of the alternative procedures sometimes recommended for people who are not good LASIK candidates for reasons such as thin corneas.

 Refractive Lens Exchange

-Dr. Violin performs refractive lens exchange at The Cataract and Laser Center, his state of the art surgical facility located in Dedham, Massachusetts.
+Our practice offers refractive lens exchange at The Cataract and Laser Center, our state of the art surgical facility located in Dedham, Massachusetts.
 The procedure is performed on an outpatient basis under local or topical anesthesia, with light sedation.
 The entire procedure takes approximately 15-20 minutes and is conveniently located in the greater Boston area.

 Refractive lens exchange may be recommended for patients with high refractive errors, patients who are not candidates for corneal refractive procedures, patients with cataracts just beginning to form, or patients who are presbyopic or about to become presbyopic, are unable to tolerate monovision, and desire freedom from glasses at both distance and near.